Apostolic Prefecture of the United States: Nomination of John Carroll

 In response to that, Father John Carroll—having been elected by his brother priests—was confirmed by Pope Pius VI, on June 6, 1784, as Superior of the Missions in the thirteen United States of North America, with power to give the sacrament of confirmation.
 This act established a hierarchy in the United States and removed the Catholic Church in the United States from the authority of the Vicar Apostolic of the London District.

 Approval by the Holy See

 The Holy See then established the Apostolic Prefecture of the United States on November 26, 1784.
+Five years later, the prefecture was elevated to a diocese: the Diocese of Baltimore.